MrBomber0x001/MrBomber0x001.github.io/aboutme.md

 - Deployment: AWS, CircleCI (CI/CD), Heroku, Vercel.
 - Other: Unit Testing, Integrations Testing

+- Good understanding of OOP & Functional programming.
+- Good understanding Test Driven Development and Unit, Integration, E2E Testing.
+- Agile Methodologies - Scrum, Kanban.
+- Good knowledge in Linux Configuration & shell scripting.
+- Distributed Programming, messaging, stream processing and data pipelines (`RabbitMQ`, `Kafka`).
+- Good background in Web Services (REST, GraphQl)
+- Good understand parallelism and concurrency and related patterns (e.g. CSP) and its implementations in golang
+- Basic knowledge Linux programming (syscalls, filesystems, namespaces and others).
+- Basic understanding of the different storage types (object, block, file) and its use cases.
+- Basic understanding Hypervisors and containerization (the theory and practices).
+- Good understanding of RDBMS, NoSQL databases, Big Data and Database Sharding techniques.
+- Basic knowledge and experience about NoSQL solutions such as `MongoDB`, `Redis`, `couchDB`.
+- Experience with Searching solutions (`ElasticSearch`).
+- Experience in different RDBMS - `Oracle`, `SQL Server`, `MySQL`, `PostgreSQL`.
+- Good understanding of OSI model and related protocols (`TCP`, `UDP`, `DNS`, `ARP`, `FTP`, `SSH`, `TLS`), and good knowledge about networking tools like iptables, wireshark, tcpdump, and more.
+- Understanding of `OIDC` and `OAuth 2.0` protocols.
+- Good understanding of digital cryptography and cryptography essential concepts.

 ##### Education

 - Udacity Advanced Full Stack Nanodegree.